Novotel London West

 London (4 miles away)

-Compliant Venues Ltd believes that the Novotel London West aligns to the metric applied to our GREEN assessment status.
+Healthcare Venues believes the Novotel London West aligns to the metric applied to our GREEN assessment status.

 The Novotel London West is a 4-star business hotel, located in Hammersmith, to the west of the city, and 20 minutes by underground from the city’s West End.
 The hotel is surrounded by residential streets, offices, a major bus station, shops, a popular concert venue and the head offices of some of the world’s largest brands.
 Within a three-minute walk is Hammersmith underground station which provides access to three tube lines including the Piccadilly line with direct access, within 25 minutes, to London’s Heathrow airport.
 The airport can also be reached by the A4 main road which runs alongside the hotel and feeds into the M4 motorway and then the M25 London Orbital serving the UKs motorway networks.